Meaning of life: Secular humanism

 Per secular humanism, the human species came to be by reproducing successive generations in a progression of unguided evolution as an integral expression of nature, which is self-existing.
 Human knowledge comes from human observation, experimentation, and rational analysis (the scientific method), and not from supernatural sources; the nature of the universe is what people discern it to be.
 Likewise, "values and realities" are determined "by means of intelligent inquiry" and "are derived from human need and interest as tested by experience", that is, by critical intelligence.
 "As far as we know, the total personality is [a function] of the biological organism transacting in a social and cultural context."

 People determine human purpose without supernatural influence; it is the human personality (general sense) that is the purpose of a human being's life which humanism seeks to develop and fulfill: "Humanism affirms our ability and responsibility to lead ethical lives of personal fulfillment that aspire to the greater good of humanity".
 Humanism aims to promote enlightened self-interest and the common good for all people.
 It is based on the premises that the happiness of the individual person is inextricably linked to the well-being of all humanity, in part because humans are social animals who find meaning in personal relations and because cultural progress benefits everybody living in the culture.

 The philosophical subgenres posthumanism and transhumanism (sometimes used synonymously) are extensions of humanistic values.
 One should seek the advancement of humanity and of all life to the greatest degree feasible and seek to reconcile Renaissance humanism with the 21st century's technoscientific culture.
 In this light, every living creature has the right to determine its personal and social "meaning of life".

 From a humanism-psychotherapeutic point of view, the question of the meaning of life could be reinterpreted as "What is the meaning of my life?"
 This approach emphasizes that the question is personal—and avoids focusing on cosmic or religious questions about overarching purpose.
 There are many therapeutic responses to this question.
-For example, Viktor Frankl argues for "Dereflection", which translates largely as cease endlessly reflecting on the self; instead, engage in life.
+For example, Viktor Frankl argues for "Dereflection", which translates largely as to cease endlessly reflecting on the self; instead, engage in life.
 On the whole, the therapeutic response is that the question itself—what is the meaning of life?—evaporates when one is fully engaged in life.
 (The question then morphs into more specific worries such as "What delusions am I under?"; "What is blocking my ability to enjoy things?"; "Why do I neglect loved-ones?".)